tap-ir/tap-ir.github.io/README.md

 ...
 ```

-* Each function called from the session object will create a request to the server, to avoid make a request for each in the loop you can use the 'nodes\_by\_id' function that take a list of nodes\_id and return a list of nodes.
+* Each function called from the session object will create a request to the server, to avoid to make too much request, you can use the 'nodes\_by\_id' function that take a list of nodes\_id and return a list of nodes.

 ```python
 >>> for node in session.nodes_by_id(session.query("name == w'*.exe'"), name=True):